ziaenezhad/angular-material-rtl/README.md

-# angular-material-rtl
+# RTL Angular Material
-RTL(Right To Left) support for Angular Material
+this